forus-coop/.github/README.md

 - **Create pre-release**: Builds and deploys to staging environment
 - **Create release**: Builds and deploys to production environment
 - **Manual trigger**: Allows selecting environment and other parameters

+### Semantic Versioning Behavior

+The CI/CD pipeline creates semantic versioned releases automatically for all deployments:

+1. The version number is determined from conventional commits or can be manually specified
+2. The same version number is used across all environments for consistency
+3. Pre-release status in GitHub is set based on the environment:
+   - **Production deployments**: Full releases (no pre-release flag)
+   - **Sandbox/staging deployments**: Pre-releases (with pre-release flag)

+When a release is promoted from staging to production:
+- The same version tag is retained
+- The pre-release flag is removed
+- The GitHub release is updated rather than creating a new one

+This approach ensures that:
+- The same image tag is used consistently across environments
+- Versioning is automatic but can be overridden when needed
+- Release history and notes are preserved when promoting to production

 ## Compatibility